Alawode/chess/README.md

 ## Introduction

-  I built a finctioning chess game using Java and JavaFx.
-This chess game has all the functionalies of a usual check game, all pieces are restricted to the permitted moves.
+  I built a functioning chess game using Java and JavaFx.
+This chess game has all the functionalies of a usual check game, all pieces are restricted to their permitted moves.
 All the taken pieces appear on the left or rught hand side depending on the color of te piece.

 ## Running Chess locally